worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 So there's your crash course in JVM packaging.
 There are a ton of details surrounding this topic, so we've inevitably had to skip over a lot.
 But hopefully it provides enough of an overview to understand how the pieces fit together, and make informed further research elsewhere.

-Now you must be thinking, "Wow, that is very thorough!
-Surely with such a robust packaging system everything must work perfectly in production?"
+What's next?
+I'm sure you must be thinking, "Wow, with such a robust packaging system surely everything must work perfectly in production?"
 Ha!
 If only!
 Just whisper the words "ClassNotFoundException" to a Java developer and see how they react.

 Unfortunately, it does not, in fact, all work perfectly in production.
 To learn more about this, stay tuned for **Part 2**, in which we will descend into Classpath Hell, and hopefully emerge singed, but enlightened.